 Accessibility

-The IRN-BRU Carnival has taken a number of measures to make sure that as many people as possible can enjoy their day out at the Carnival.
-However, please be aware that while we have made a great effort to provide facilities to accommodate as many access requirements as possible, there will inevitably be some areas and rides which still present a challenge for some.
+The IRN-BRU Carnival has taken measures to make sure that as many people as possible can enjoy their day out at the Carnival.
+However, there will inevitably be some areas and rides which still present a challenge for some, so please ensure you read the following information in preparation for your visit.

 ACCESS